This guide explains different tasks associated with Cloud Datalab notebooks.

 gcloud compute --project project-id ssh \ --zone zone instance-name

-Console/SHELLGo to the Cloud Platform Console VM instances section, expand the SSH menu at the right of your Cloud Datalab VM row, and then select View gcloud command.
+Console/SHELLGo to the GCP Console VM instances section, expand the SSH menu at the right of your Cloud Datalab VM row, and then select View gcloud command.
 The gcloud command line window opens, showing the gcloud SSH command that you can copy and paste to run in a local terminal.

 - After SSHing into the Cloud Datalab VM, run the